lperala/Transfer_learning_for_mobile_robots/README.md

 3. Install OpenAI for ROS by following this tutorial: http://wiki.ros.org/openai_ros/TurtleBot2%20with%20openai_ros You can replace everything that says turtlebot2 with turtlebot3.
-Create your own task environment with the file found from our Github: turtlebot3_task.py
+Create your own task environment according to section 2.4 in the link above.
+Use the file found from our Github as the task environment: turtlebot3_task.py

 # File Description
 | File/Folder Name | Description |